Length: 90 to 95 cm.

 Coloration: Red coloration, different from the scarlet macaw for having green wing feathers in place of the yellow ones and for the narrow row of red feathers on the white facial skin.

 This species is not in danger of extinction (CITES II), but is highly commercialized and its feathers are collected by indigenous peoples.
 This species is also being studied by the Hyacinth Macaw Project team.
 See some of the research results in Publications.

-Fruits and seeds in general.
+Fruits and seeds mostly from palm trees.